 Variables in Construct are generally user specified constants for a specific simulation.
 Modifying the values of Construct variables is part of the Scripting Language support which Appendix E discusses in detail.
 Researchers frequently use variables to make the input file easier to read and adjust for future simulations--changing a value in a single place makes maintaining consistency easier than relying on 'Search and Replace.'
 Examples of variable use include setting the total number of agents, changing agent group sizes as a function of the number of agents, and many other uses.
 Construct expects variables to be at the top of the input file enclosed in a <construct_vars></construct_vars> ConstructML tags.
-Modelers declare and define assign variables once, and then reference that variable whenever needed throughout the input deck. !
-Modelers must declare variables prior to using them, !or Construct's parser will fail.
-Below is a sample of ConstructML showing the three ways a modeler can declare and define variables.
-The three ways are: declare and define as a constant (var1, var2, var3 below); declare and define in terms of other, prior-declared, variable (var4 below); and finally to declare and define in terms of a mathematical or logical operation on other prior-declared variables or constants (var4 and var5 below).
+Modelers declare and define assign variables once, and then reference that variable whenever needed throughout the input deck.
+Below is a sample of ConstructML showing the four ways a modeler can declare and define variables.
+The four ways are: declare and define as a constant (var1, var2, var3 below); declare and define in terms of other, prior-declared, variable (var4 below); to declare and define in terms of a mathematical or logical operation on other prior-declared variables or constants (var4 and var5 below), and finally to declare them and assign constant values read from a Comma Separated Variable (CSV) file (time_count below).